danniel1205/tech-notes/system-design/topics/rate-limiting/readme.md

 ![leaky-bucket](./resources/leaky-bucket.png)

 - The requests are consumed with a fixed rate
-- If more requests come, it would queued up (uber implements this by using sleep, rather than discarding the leaking requests)
+- If more requests come, it would be queued up (uber implements this by using sleep, rather than discarding the leaking requests)

 This is similar to token bucket, if no tokens are available, we could put the request to sleep until the tokens are refilled.
 Or we could discard the request and return `429 Too Many Requests` back to client.